sudarshan2401/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file EduTrack creates, with the file that contains the data of your previous EduTrack home folder.
+**A**: Install the app on the other computer and overwrite the empty data file EduTrack creates, with the file that contains the data of your previous EduTrack home folder.

 **Q**: How do I save my data?<br>